pozpl/oxomonga/README.md

 where_are_kittens
 =================

-Geohashing framework on Perl and AngularJS
+Geohashing application boilerplate on Perl and AngularJS.

-This framework provides API for geohashing application and simple AngularJS frontend, that can be styled for different kinds of specialysed applications.
+This code can be useful as a start for geohashing applications.
+From the box it provides API for markers manipulation  and simple AngularJS frontend, that can be styled for different kinds of specialized applications.